Our goal is a better life for everyone affected by Mental Illness. For those who struggle to find the Light in Darkness !

 Did you know that more than 43 million adults in our country struggled with Mental Illness in the past year?
 Half of us will meet the criteria for a diagnosable Mental Health condition at some point in our lives; one quarter by the age of 14 yrs. old.

 When it comes to Mental Health conditions, silence is not golden.
 Silence breeds stigma, and stigma prevents people from seeking help.

 Together, we can fight stigma and encourage our family, friends, co-workers, and neighbors to seek help when they need it.
 Most Mental Illness begins in adolescence, yet it can take years for individuals to seek treatment.
 Stigma prevents people from seeking life-saving treatment and support.
-Mental Health Support Community hopes that you will join forces with us to inspire each other and to talk about Mental Illness, so that individuals won’t be afraid to seek the help they need.
+Mental Health Support Community hopes that you will Register with us to inspire each other and to talk about Mental Illness, so that individuals won’t be afraid to seek the help they need.